gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

       * - Infrastructure: Trust Integrations
         - None, Read, Full
         - Determines access to the Integrations tab of the Infrastructure > Keys & Certs page.
         - The Integrations tab is where new trust integrations can be configured.
-This includes Venafi.
-        - This permission is recommended for those responsible for the integration between |morpheus| and Venafi.
+        - This permission is recommended for those responsible for the integration between |morpheus| and trust providers.
         - This permission is recommended to be set to None on the Tenant Role to restrict access to Subtentant users.

 - .. toggle-header:: :header: **Library Permission Options**